I trust there is plenty in here to educate, inform and often entertain!

-The loop knot in the bridle line that I had recently failed to un-tie continued to resist my efforts.
-Despite the use of pin-hole specs and a pin.
+The loop knot in the bridle line that I had recently failed to untie continued to resist my efforts.
+And that was despite the use of pinhole specs and a pin.
 However, the bridle lines were expertly fastened to their little rings with a secure but easy-to-loosen type of knot.
-So it was a simple matter to loosen the rear bridle line off it's ring, shift a couple of centimeters of line through and then re-tighten.
+So it was a simple matter to loosen the rear bridle line off its ring, shift a couple of centimeters of line through and then retighten.
 Problem solved!

 Out at the field it was clear that getting a high flight might not be easy.
-Every minute or 2, trees would start to ruffle nearby, indicating a possible window to launch.
-However, the puffs of breeze were very localized and many launch attempts were made into very little breeze.
+Every minute or two, trees would start to ruffle nearby, indicating a possible window to launch.
+However, the puffs of breeze were very localized, and many launch attempts were made into very little breeze.
 All the gyrations of the Bali Eagle must have looked like something you would see at an indoor kite festival!
-At various times the yellow bird was sitting back, being pulled in, let out or just gliding around.
-Oh well, it was skill-building I guess.
+At various times the yellow bird was sitting back, being pulled in, being let out, or just gliding around.
+Oh well, it was skill building I guess.

 A very small bird briefly joined in the fun, flitting around the kite at close quarters.

-Every few cycles, the gusts would be much stronger and long-lasting and the colorful Bali kite would readily pull out line to 60 meters (200 feet) and beyond.
-So a couple of half-decent high flights were achieved after all, in these monster-thermals.
-The 20 pound line would pull nearly flat with the sail and swallow-tail fluttering.
+Every few cycles, the gusts would be much stronger and long lasting, and the colorful Bali kite would readily pull out line to 60 m (200 ft.) and beyond.
+So a couple of half-decent high flights were achieved after all, in these monster thermals.
+The 20 pound line would pull nearly flat with the sail and swallow tail fluttering.

-I think this kite will draw attention from the public on club kite-fly days due to it's realism.
-But certainly not for it's size or flying performance...
+I think this kite will draw attention from the public on club kite-fly days due to its realism.
+But it certainly won't for its size or flying performance.

 Bali Kite Capers

-At the expansive Knox Park there were 2 of us not-so-young kite fliers.
-Trev had his recently acquired Bat kite ready to go.
-A fiberglass rods and rip-stop job with a double-keel of triangular section.
-Essentially a bit of box-kite there.
+At the expansive Knox Park there were two of us not-so-young kite flyers.
+Trev had his recently acquired bat kite ready to go.
+This was a fiberglass rod and ripstop job with a double keel of triangular section.
+Essentially, there was a bit of box kite there.
 While the bat soared, the bird from Bali didn't fare so well in the gusty thermic conditions.
 The wind speed was switching from not enough to too much.
 The latter condition would keep the bird kite very low, trailing edges flapping furiously.
 Often, the kite would be too low to recover when the breeze suddenly died again.

 In the meantime, I had shortened the rear bridle leg on the bird kite a little too far.
 This made the kite bog down very readily when wind speed crept up a bit.
 Infuriatingly, I couldn't unpick the loop knot that had been put in to shorten the line.
-So I resorted to a drastic solution: cross the 2 upper bridle legs around the neck of the eagle, thus moving the towing point forward!
+So I resorted to a drastic solution; I crossed the two upper bridle legs around the neck of the eagle, thus moving the towing point forward!
 The kite flew fine like this.
-In fact, the yellow Bali Eagle went on to fly around at a 30 - 35 degree angle on 120 meters (400 feet) of 20 pound Dacron line.
-35 degrees?
+In fact, the yellow Bali Eagle went on to fly around at a 30 to 35 degree angle on 120 m (400 ft.) of 20 pound Dacron line.
+Just 35 degrees?
 That's about the best this type of kite seems capable of, it seems!
 Never mind, it looked good, wings fluttering in higher wind speeds and going steady in lower wind speeds.

 All too soon it was time to leave, and I slowly brought the kite down as Trev snapped off a few photos.
 Meanwhile, Trev's kite had been lying on the ground.
 A puff of breeze caught the black material which caused the kite to briefly take off by itself.
 The Bat then flew inverted for half a minute or so before coming to rest again!
 Curious.